Anmolnoor/Anmolnoor/README.md

 ## ⚒ *My Experience*

-**Web Developer Intern at [GirlScript](https://github.com/girlscript) - I have worked on leaderboard of [GirlScript Summer of Code 21](http://gssoc.girlscript.tech/).
-It was fully automated leaderboard built using github api.
-I have also work on website layout.**
+**React Native Intern at [Fortec Solution](https://fortecsolution.com/) - I have worked on Complaint Ticket Booking App of [Protocol Solutions](https://protocolsolution.com/).
+It was fully automated Ticket Generator using React-Native as Frontend and PHP based API.
+I have also work on App UI/UX.**

-**Project Admin at [GirlScript Summer of Code 21](http://gssoc.girlscript.tech/) & [Cross Winter of Code](https://crosswoc.ieeedtu.in/) - I guided 4 mentors and 300++ open source enthusiasts about the open source.
+**Team Lead at [SWPL](http://gssoc.girlscript.tech/) & [Cross Winter of Code](https://crosswoc.ieeedtu.in/) - I guided 4 mentors and 300++ open source enthusiasts about the open source.
 I was the Project admin of [Awesome JavaScript Projects](https://github.com/Vishal-raj-1/Awesome-JavaScript-Projects).
 The aim of this project to guide participants how they can make lot of stuff using simple vanilla JavaScript.**

 **Open Source Developer at [NJACK Winter of Code 20](njackwinterofcode.github.io) & [Kharagpur Winter of Code 20](https://kwoc.kossiitkgp.org/) - I worked on more than 10 projects during this programs.
 The main project I was working on is [Awesome Portfolio Website](https://github.com/smaranjitghose/awesome-portfolio-websites).
 In December 2020, I have raised more than 50 Pull Requests and solved 70++ issues.
 NWOC'21 was my first open source program and I ranked 1 in this program check leaderboard** [here](https://njackwinterofcode.github.io/leaderboard.html).